HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/viking_chest.md

 # Trivia

-- THe Viking Chest was designed by 1092384 and croissant
+- THe Viking Chest was designed by 1092384, cobby, and kenos

 # History